c0d3runn3r/gnomalies/README.md

 ## Subclassing notes
 - Most overridden functions are `async`
-- If you implement `revert()`, you are expected to store whatever data you need during `action()` in order to perform the reversion.
-You can do this externally, in a database, or you can store the data within your subclass.
+- When you implement `_revert()`, you are expected to store whatever data you need during `_action()` in order to perform the reversion.
+Make sure you override `.serialize()` and `.from_serialized()` so that this data gets stored with your class!
+- You should override `fingerprint()` to call the base method with just the keys that should be used in the fingerprint.
+Otherwise all keys in `system` will be fingerprinted by default.
 - You may emit Anomaly#activity with your progress, in percent.  `Anomaly` will emit 0 and 100 for you as bookends automatically.
 - Use the built in `Anomaly.log.{debug|info|warn|error}()` methods for logging.
 It is accessable via `.history`.
 Each call will also emit `Anomaly#log` events, making it easy to connect with your external logging engine.

 ## Todo
-- How does one set `fingerprint_keys`?
 - Turn examples into tests

 ## Acknowledgements